“I’d always envisioned it as six movies. When you see it in six parts you’ll understand that it really ends at part six.” – George Lucas (1997)

 Personally, I feel that watching the Star Wars movies from Episode I through to VI doesn’t work.
 The story feels disjointed, tension builds haphazardly, and the overall experience is messy.
-I used to be a fan of the original trilogy, but the prequels, since their appearance, had left a bitter taste that was hard to ignore.
+I used to be a fan of the original trilogy, but the prequels, since their appearance, have left a bitter taste that is hard to ignore.

 This particular arrangement of Star Wars episodes has been christened the Machete Order.
-To summarise, it chops out Episode I completely, and encourages the viewer to watch the films in the following order: IV, V, II, III and finally VI.
+To summarize, it chops out Episode I completely and encourages the viewer to watch the films in the following order: IV, V, II, III and finally VI.

 I decided to give it a go to see if the Machete Order could resuscitate this once great franchise for me.
-For five consecutive mornings I pulled shut the blinds, sat down on the sofa with my pet tortoise, Monty, and let the iconic titles roll.
-I must say to a large extent it has allowed me to overcome my differences with the saga, and appreciate the web of storytelling that George Lucas had spun throughout it.
-In fact, by the end of Episode VI, (the fifth and final film I watched), Return Of The Jedi, I was a firm believer that this was story that George Lucas had been trying to tell.
+For five consecutive mornings, I shut the blinds, sat down on the sofa with my pet tortoise, Monty, and let the iconic titles roll.
+I must say, to a large extent, the Machete Order has allowed me to overcome my differences with the saga, and appreciate the web of storytelling that George Lucas had spun throughout it.
+In fact, by the end of Return of the Jedi, (the fifth and final film I watched), I was a firm believer that this was the story that George Lucas had been trying to tell.

-It really did make me wonder, would George Lucas actually approve of the Star Wars Machete Order?
-There are five benefits to the Machete Order that I believe would sway his opinion...
+It made me wonder, would George Lucas actually approve of the Star Wars Machete Order?
+There are five benefits to the Machete Order that I believe would sway his opinion…

-Before starting the Machete Order, I was concerned that by omitting Episode I, The Phantom Menace, I might feel like I was missing out, and just ignoring the elephant in the room.
+Before starting the Machete Order, I was concerned that by omitting The Phantom Menace, I might feel like I was missing out, and just ignoring the elephant in the room.
 Lucas made it, so surely it is meant to be there?
 Well, thankfully, because the story now starts with Luke, and Anakin’s backstory is now told as a flashback, the elephant in the room is neither present nor noticeably absent.
 The story just tells itself without a need for Darth Maul or pod racing.
-This is probably because all the story elements of The Phantom Menace are either resolved by the end of this movie, or reintroduced in Episode II, Attack Of The Clones.
+This is probably because all the story elements of The Phantom Menace are either resolved by the end of this movie, or reintroduced in Attack of the Clones.

 Then there is the Emperor.
 Until this point, the main thread of the story has dealt solely with Luke’s battle with Vader, but to reach a truly happy ending, it is clear that he will also have to defeat the puppet master himself, the Emperor.
-Seeing the Emperor’s true powers of corruption, the execution of Mace Windu, and the very creation of Vader raises the stakes and makes the challenge ahead for Luke in Episode VI, Return Of The Jedi, the biggest mountain to climb in the entire series.
+Seeing the Emperor’s true powers of corruption, the execution of Mace Windu, and the very creation of Vader raises the stakes and makes the challenge ahead for Luke in Return of the Jedi the biggest mountain to climb in the entire series.
 Think Mount Everest, but bigger.

 Yoda is powerful.
-He can lift a spaceship that is 50 time his size; he can sense the revolution of the clones quicker than any other Jedi (and survives as a result of it) and he is the only Jedi that can catch lightning bolts.
-While Luke is Darth Vader’s equal, Yoda is the Emperor’s, and so when the Emperor defeats him at the end of Episode III, Revenge Of The Sith, he becomes the greatest failure in the entire saga.
+He can lift a spaceship that is 50 time his size, he can sense the revolution of the clones quicker than any other Jedi (and survives as a result of it), and he is the only Jedi who can catch lightning bolts.
+While Luke is Darth Vader’s equal, Yoda is the Emperor’s, and so when the Emperor defeats him at the end of Revenge of the Sith, he becomes the greatest failure in the entire saga.

 Watching the films in the Machete Order gives greater understanding of Yoda’s troubled past.
-When he warns Luke “Do not underestimate the power of the Emperor”, you realise he is speaking from experience.
-It’s is a level of reading that would otherwise be missed.
+When he warns Luke, “Do not underestimate the power of the Emperor,” you realize he is speaking from experience.
 As his defeat at the hands of the Emperor happens only one film prior, his words bite with a bitterness that would be commonly overlooked in the more familiar chronological running order.

-The Machete Order actually facilitates Lucas’ intention, and works as a story of redemption.
-To the viewer he is initially an intimidating antagonist.
+The Machete Order actually facilitates Lucas’ intention and works as a story of redemption.
+To the viewer, Darth Vader is initially an intimidating antagonist.
 After Episode V, the viewer may hope that the flashback reveals a weakness, or an element of goodness in him, but by that time the flames have peeled the skin from his bones, he has become a monster and a slave to the Emperor’s will.

 In the traditional I to VI viewing order, there are two reasons for this monster changing his ways and killing his master of over 20 years.
 One is that the Emperor is electrocuting his son – that Skywalker bond we expected only with a slightly different outcome.
 The second is that minutes earlier the Emperor had betrayed this 20-year trust by asking Vader’s own son to kill him.

-Through the Machete Order, there is also a third reason for Vader’s change of heart; there is clear duality between the Emperor’s electrocution of Mace Windu and his attempted murder of Luke.
+Through the Machete Order, there is also a third reason for Vader’s change of heart: there is clear duality between the Emperor’s electrocution of Mace Windu and his attempted murder of Luke.
 The brainwashing of Anakin, that occurred through shock when Windu was electrocuted into the Coruscant skyline, is washed away.
-The real realisation for Anakin, now Vader, is that Emperor Palpatine has been the bad guy all along, and as remembers the original incident - he realises the side he picked all those years ago was the wrong one.
-His subsequent self-sacrifice is the price he willingly pays for correcting the atrocities he committed over the previous 20 years of oppression, which began with one foolish decision decades ago.
+The real realization for Anakin, now Vader, is that Emperor Palpatine has been the bad guy all along, and as he remembers the original incident – Vader realizes the side he picked all those years ago was the wrong one.
+His subsequent self-sacrifice is the price he willingly pays to correct the atrocities he committed over the previous 20 years of oppression, which began with one foolish decision decades ago.

-I remember as a child watching Star Wars, the ending always seems bigger than necessary.
+I remember watching Star Wars as a child, the ending always seems bigger than necessary.
 This became even bigger with the remasters.
 Yes, the Emperor had been a very, very bad man.
 But did the entire universe need to celebrate?
 With just the originals, or even watching the episodes in order, the ending seems more than necessary.

 In the traditional order, the story is filled with so many peaks and troughs that it is hard to tell how bleak the Alliance’s hopes are in a dynamic way.
-The tension and drama builds and resolves so frequently that, by Return Of The Jedi, defeating the Empire really does just feel like just another George Lucas MacGuffin.
+The tension and drama builds and resolves so frequently that, by Return of the Jedi, defeating the Empire really does feel like just another George Lucas MacGuffin.